Cali (singer)

-Bruno Caliciuri (born 28 June 1968), better known as Cali, is a French singer-songwriter.
+Bruno Caliciuri (born 28 June 1968), known professionally as Cali, is a French singer-songwriter.

-Biography
+Early life and career

 Cali was born 28 June 1968 in Perpignan to an Italian father and Catalan mother.
 He grew up in Vernet-les-Bains.
 A fan of English rock and French chanson during his youth, Cali was also a keen rugby player.
 He played for his region and Perpignan (USAP).
 Inspired by a U2 concert in 1984, Cali devoted himself more to music and less to rugby.

 At the age of 17, Cali discovered punk music in Ireland.
 This was the style of his first group Pénétration anale.
 His second group was composed of friends from Vernet-les-Bains, and called Les Rebelles.
 From 25 to 28, Cali self-produced two albums with the band Indy, then was part of Tom Scarlett, where he worked with his past guitarist Hugo Baretge.
 At the end of 2001, Cali stopped work with Tom record company Labels, which signed him on.
 At the end of 2003, he released his first well-known solo album L'amour parfait.
 Regarded as a critical success, the album made him known amongst the premier French artists.
 Popular songs from the album include "Elle m'a dit", the single "C'est quand le bonheur" and "Pensons à l'avenir".